Have you ever stopped to think about how to clean your Peloton? Here’s a simple reason why you should learn: sweat damages exercise equipment.

 In my blog post about the best Peloton bike accessories, I talk about getting a seat cover for your Peloton bike so it doesn’t hurt so much.
 Truth is, you’re going to be sweating on that seat cover.
 So you really want to be washing that seat cover on a regular basis.

-It’s the reason that I invested in three of the Komfy bike seat covers.
-This way I can rotate them while one is in the wash.
 I also invested in a lingerie bag to wash the seat cover in and detergent made especially for delicate items.
 That would be Forever New laundry detergent.
 It is made specifically for delicate items.
 It is what I use to wash my bras.

 Even so it can tackle some of the toughest odors.
 Though it is marketed for hand washables and lingerie, it works great in the washing machine on workout gear.